 includes affiliate links

 - Baking Soda – 1/2 cup.
-Both Arm & Hammer Baking Soda and Bob’s Red Mill Baking Soda will work.
+I use Arm & Hammer Baking Soda.

 - Pink Himalayan Salt – 1/4 cup.
 You can try Spice Lab’s Coarse Himalayan Pink Salt.
 Sea Salt, or Epsom Salt will work as well.
-But if you don’t use Himalayan pink salt, your bath bombs without citric acid won’t have pink sparkles.
+But if you don’t use Himalayan pink salt, your bath bombs won’t have pink sparkles.

 - Liquid Carried Oil – 2 tablespoons.
 I use rose petal infused sweet almond oil.
 You can use another carried oil, like coconut oil, grapeseed oil, sunflower oil, avocado oil, or jojoba oil.

 - Bath Bomb Molds – I use Norpro meatball tong.
-You can also use bath bomb molds, or mini meatball tong.
+This is my favorite bath bomb molding tool.

 How to Make DIY Bath Bombs without Citric Acid

 (2) Add carried oil to the mixed dry ingredients.
-I use rose petal infused sweet almond oil, because I like to have rose petals in my bath bombs without citric acid.
+I use rose petal infused sweet almond oil, because I like to have rose petals in my bath bombs.
 (Learn how to make herbal infused oil.)
 Another carried oil, like coconut oil, grapeseed oil, sunflower oil, avocado oil, or jojoba oil will also work.

-(6) Finally, unmold the bath bombs without citric acid after about 30 seconds.
+(6) Finally, unmold the bath bombs after about 30 seconds.
 To unmold, be sure the tap the tong or mold.
-The vibration from your tapping will release the your bath bombs without citric acid from the tong or mold.
+The vibration from your tapping will release the bath bombs from the tong or mold.

-(7) Let your bath bombs without citric acid dry for about a day.
-During this drying period, your bath bombs will harden, and become less likely to crumble and break.
+(7) Let your bath bombs dry for about a day.
+During this drying period, they will harden, and become less likely to crumble and break.

 That’s it!
-This is an easy recipe for bath bombs without citric acid that are great for people who are allergic and sensitive to citric acid.
+This is an easy recipe for bath bombs without citric acid that are great for people who are allergic or sensitive to citric acid.
 Cream of tartar is a good substitute for citric acid, but it’s not a perfect substitute.
 This is because the pH level of cream of tartar does not match that of citric acid.
+I don’t think there is a perfect substitute for citric acid when it comes to making frizzy bath bombs.